-Table 6.
-Guidance for U Jnusual Circumstances Circumstance Action Fire alarm goes off during testing session.
-The TA should direct students to close their answer documents within their test booklets.
+Table 5.
+Guidance for l Jnusual Circumstances Circumstance Action Fire alarm goes off during testing session.
+If administering a paper test, the TA should direct students to close their answer documents within their test booklets.
 Students should be directed to remain silent during the fire drill, as they are still in a secure testing session and conversation will result in a test invalidation.
+If administering an online test, the TA should direct the students to close the laptop or lock their testing device.
 TA should note time of fire drill.
-Upon return, students should restart the test and should be given the amount of time remaining when fire drill occurred.
+Upon return, TAs should resume tests, and students should restart the test and be given the amount of time remaining when fire drill occurred.
 Any student conversations about the test during the drill should be handled as test irregularities by the BTC and coded as such.
 A student becomes ill during a test session.
 The BTC should communicate with the parent and student, and allow them to determine whether to score or to invalidate.
 If they determine invalidation is the most appropriate option, the BTC should code appropriately in PearsonAccess ^{next} .
 The conversation should be documented.
 A student has to leave during a test session.
 Students with previously scheduled appointments should not be put into the testing session if the timing conflict is known in advance.
 If the situation is unavoidable, the BTC should communicate with the parent and student and allow them to determine whether to score or to invalidate.
 If they determine invalidation is the most appropriate option, the BTC should code appropriately in PearsonAccess ^{next} .
 Death of a student or faculty member.
 The BTC should rearrange test schedules to accommodate grieving/counseling time and/or funeral services.
 If the timing is such that it would jeopardize completion of testing, this should be communicated immediately to the DTC, who will contact the department.
 Closure due to weather.
 This is typically a district-wide problem and should be handled according to guidance from the DTC.
 Student has multiple answer documents for one subject.
 District staff must transcribe information onto one answer document for scoring.

-Students who leave the secure testing environment may NOT continue the test session unless they are supervised continuously while gone, do not have access to electronic devices, and return to the test session on the same day.
+^{} Students who leave the secure testing environment may NOT continue the test session unless they are supervised continuously while gone, do not have access to electronic devices, and return to the test session on the same day.